 Eczema relevant inflammation in primary human keratinocytes

 Figure.
-IL-4, IL-13, IL-22 and IFN-gamma is used to induce an eczema-like inflammatory response in primary human keratinocytes.
+IL-4, IL-13, IL-22 and IFN-gamma are used to induce an eczema-like inflammatory response in primary human keratinocytes.
 The test compound's ability to inhibit the induced CCL5 release is measured as well as the effect on the cell viability.

 Assay protocol outline